michaeldiguiseppi/capstone-ideas/README.md

     - Could also sort of change this up to be a study app that asks you questions and you have to tell what the output should be, sort of like our in-class trivia.

 Something LoL API based

 - maybe a stats site where you can go on and track your friends and your stats, and compare them?

+Social media analytics dashboard

+- possibly a mobile app
+  - using ionic framework
+- this would allow you to set fan goals for pages, like goals, etc, and let you know how close you are to achieving these goals.
+-